gosu-lang/gosu-lang.github.com/_posts/2014-08-8-optimizing-generic-type-reification.markdown

     // compiles to...
     new Foo( TypeSystem.get( List.class ).getParameterizedType( TypeSystem.get( String.class ) ) )

-We simply can't represent List<String> as a Java Class constant, so we still have to generate code to reify the type in a form the type system can digest.
+We simply can't represent List&lt;String&gt; as a Java Class constant, so we still have to generate code to reify the type in a form the type system can digest.
 And as you can imagine this particular form of parametric reification comes at a hefty price.
 It seems we are at an impasse...

 On Demand Reification
 ---------------------